MaliaMcLau/Typescript-Samples/README.md

 for what types of data were displayed.
 The redacted-accordion view contains three ng-container tag blocks that rely on the TemplateRef inputs.

 ------------------------------------------------------
-*Updating the Accordion after changes to Child Nodes.*
+*Updating the Accordion After Changes to Child Nodes.*
 ------------------------------------------------------
 Whenever a change occurs on the Accordion, such as a child being edited or a child being moved to another parent, the accordion view needs to be updated.
 This is done in the
 AccordionService with the reloadChildren() function and with the native reloadNode function.
 Instead of reloading the entire view, it only reloads the node that was altered.